Ngok Lual Yak

-History
+Part 1 – History

-In the 17th century, it was believed that the People of Ngokland (Ngok Lual Yak) came to the shore of River Nile from the other side of the Lower Nile.
-Moving from the west to the east, they came to control the region of the Upper Nile River, pushing out the Funj and Jur, the Achol Eliot (Acholi?).
+In the 16th century, it was believed that the People of Ngokland (Ngok Lual Yak) came to the shore of River Nile from the other side of the Lower Nile.
+Moving out from Sudd Swam (Piou) to the East, they came to control the region of the Upper Nile River, pushing out the Funj and Jur, the Achol Eliot (Acholi?).
 In the 18th century, with the arrival of the Nuer, Lual Yak together with his age-group and Ngok at large was forced to evacuate some areas, like Gaak-yuom in Bor, Jokou in Gajaak, Pakoop in Ayuaal, Pabiech in Kongoor and Piny-Wuut.

 They were pushed by the Nuer along the Sobat into the mouth of the Nile in Malakal.
 The Ngok Lual Yak became the owners of the land that runs from Malakal to Dome (Dömë), Dini and Abwong (Abɔ̈ŋ) Cheng Nyankiir along the River Sobat into the Nile at Malakal.
 The main borders with Nuer are Nyinrool as the border with Lou Nuer, Cuei on the side of Kurmiyom with Jikeny and Aboorbioong on the Lang-nom (Ulang) side and Nyinwak with Nuer Yom (Gajaak).

 The Ngokland people lived in two groups, namely Yom and Weny.
 Each group was further divided into sections and again into subsections.
 Ngok Lual Yak people owned NgokLand.
 They developed a skillful traditional culture and a close spiritual bond with the land.
 Early settlers were experts in hunting, fishing, farming, grazing and were skillful in spear and stick fighting.
 NgokLand ownership was by and for the people of Ngok Lual Yak.